klaytn/klaytn-docs/docs/klaytn/design/governance.md

 * **Development Phase**: The initial development phase after the mainnet launch must quickly see parameter adjustments, new feature developments, etc. For this to be possible, many issues will be decided through gathering the opinions of the Klaytn Governance Council members, service providers, and community members.
 To secure initial stabilization, Klaytn Foundation will lead the decision-making process.
 Additionally, all decided matters will be transparently shared with the public.
 * **Stabilization Phase**: The Klaytn Governance Council has governing rights on many proposals and this phase will gradually begin starting Jan 2021.
 For special matters such as those concerning platform development, and matters that directly affect the overall Klaytn ecosystem, Klaytn foundation may facilitate the discussion and execution.
-* **Decentralization Phase**: Following the stabilization period, to gather additional opinions, more service providers and other bodies may be brought into the decision-making process.
+* **Decentralization Phase**: Following the stabilization period, to gather additional opinions, a number of non-traditional entities such as DAOs and builders may be brought into the decision-making process.
 Decentralization phase may be gradually achieved through multiple stages with different governing rules and participants.